 We typically aim to recruit three experts for original research manuscripts, Reviews and Perspectives, yet we consult with more when needed.
 For opinion pieces, we may need fewer pairs of eyes.
 We feel that it is more important to gather all the necessary expertise to technically assess the manuscript than the specific number of peer reviewers recruited.

-No. Publishing costs are covered by subscriptions to the journal.
-However, authors and any reader with subscription access will be able to freely share web links to the full-text of their paper or to any content they have access to.
+You can opt in to pay an article processing charge to have your paper openly accessible in perpetuity under a Creative Commons CC-BY license.
+If you choose subscription-access publishing (the traditional publishing model), then you don’t have to pay; the publishing costs will be covered by subscriptions to the journal.
+Still, authors and any reader with subscription access can freely share web links to the full-text of their paper or to any content they have access to.
 Please check Springer Nature's SharedIt initiative.